Reclaimed Water Definition

 - Vehicle washing

-The City of Durham makes reclaimed water available at no charge, under conditions of our state permit, to customers who take at least 250 gallons directly from the North Durham Water Reclamation Facility.
+Our state permit allows us to make reclaimed water available at no charge to customers who take at least 250 gallons directly from the North Durham Water Reclamation Facility.
 The bulk reclaimed water project reduces the amount of drinking water that is used for non domestic purposes.
 While clean and safe for many uses, the law requires certain precautions for human contact.
 Only customers that have completed the required training may obtain permits for bulk reclaimed water from the North Durham Water Reclamation Facility.
 If you are interested in obtaining a permit, see the training schedule below.
 You may register for training by submitting a completed registration form.
 You may also complete the online registration form.

 Training Schedule & Registration